-Pauline Benbrook LRPS - committee member
+Pauline Benbrook LRPS - secretary

 I have enjoyed photography since my retirement from the NHS, and joined the Royal Photographic Society after being awarded my LRPS in 2012.